BamDoesPython/BamDoesPython/README.md

 - 👋 Hi, I’m @BamDoesPython
 - 👀 I’m interested in ...
-Python and Node.js, web development, discord API's and recource giver
+Python and Node.js, web development, discord API's and recource giver.
 - 🌱 I’m currently learning ...
-PythonNode.js
+Python, Node.js, HTML, CSS, JavaScript, Other branches in thise launguages.
 - 💞️ I’m looking to collaborate on ...
 N/A
 - 📫 How to reach me ...
 Discord: Bamboodj101#3641